HBull5/Spring-AI/README.md

   * This project was designed to use their lowest cost model, hit the open ai api about 50 times, and charge is still less than a penny
 * From the command line of this project run `mvn clean` -> `mvn install` -> `mvn spring-boot:run`
   * The application should start on port `8080`
-* Open the `index.html` file in the browser of your choosin, this should have all the canned rest endpoints for you to use.
+* Open the `index.html` file in the browser of your choosing, this should have all the canned rest endpoints for you to use.
   * You can manually hit the following endpoints as well, they're both `GET` requests.
     * [http://localhost:8080/dad-jokes](http://localhost:8080/dad-jokes)
     * [http://localhost:8080/dad-jokes?category=spiderman](http://localhost:8080/dad-jokes?category=spiderman)